-And one of the more common — and annoying ones on the mobile app — is having multiple emails stuck in a mail queue for hours.
+While the Gmail app is one of the most popular in the world for a reason, it’s not without its problems.
+And one of the more common — and annoying ones on the mobile app, especially the Android version — is having multiple queued emails for hours.

 Fortunately, there are lots of available solutions.

 Even better: In 99% of cases, you should find a pretty simple solution.

 In this detailed guide, I’ll cover why your emails are getting stuck in a queue and go over some potential fixes to the dreaded “Gmail queued” error.